IlliaSitkov/ml-lab4/README.md

 The trained models used for the classification task are stored in the `data` directory.
 The following models are included:

-- **my_model.joblib:** A trained classifier using MultiOutputClassifier with LogisticRegression as the base estimator.
+- **classifier.joblib:** A trained classifier using MultiOutputClassifier with LogisticRegression as the base estimator.
 It was trained on a dataset of 80,000 comments.

 - **vectorizer.joblib:** A trained TfIdfVectorizer, which converts text comments into vectors with 1024 features.
 It was trained on a dataset of 100,000 comments.